anubhavbisht/Coding-Website/README.md

-This is a simple html css webiste deployed in netlify Check the website:::::https://affectionate-yonath-2775c6.netlify.app
+This is a simple html css website deployed in netlify Check the website:::::https://affectionate-yonath-2775c6.netlify.app